CulDeVu/culdevu.github.io/thought/2025-01-11-lisp-machine-3.md

 I have to say, I'm really happy that things seem to be picking up.
 I've got some actual boards, and an actual microcontroller running actual cons cells, being controlled by microcode that actually works!

 It's probably just me, but I have a weird "thing" with handling leaded solder.
 I don't mean that I'm squeamish about it.
 I mean I lay down newspaper on the table before I solder, and change my clothes afterwards.
-And in the weeks afterwards, I avoid setting things, like my phone, on the table where I solder, because of the contamination from of bits of solder -> table -> phone -> hand -> mouth.
+And in the weeks afterwards I avoid setting things, like my phone, on the table where I solder, because of the contamination from bits of solder -> table -> phone -> hand -> mouth.
 So, okay, maybe I *am* a little squeamish about it.

 I've read online that ~3.5 ug/dL of lead in my blood is cause for concern, even for adults, so for me that comes out to ~150 ug of lead total in my bloodstream.